November 08, 2017

 Ellen Ceisler, a nine-year judge on the Philadelphia Court of Common Pleas, and Irene McLaughlin Clark, a former judge on the Pittsburgh Municipal Court now in private practice, outpolled Republicans Christine Fizzano Cannon, a Delaware County judge, and Paul N. Lalley.

 Cannon's campaign went to court Tuesday after it was discovered that her name appeared incorrectly on as many as half of the voting machines in Philadelphia.
-Her name appeared as "Christine Fizzano," less the Cannon.
+Her name appeared as "Christine Fizzano," minus the Cannon.

 Nine Democrats were elected to 10-year terms on the Philadelphia Court of Common Pleas.